From the Ground Up: A Family Legacy in North Minneapolis

 I would pitch my ideas to my mom, and if she liked my pitch, she would lend me a few dollars to get started.
 I was always a great saleswoman, so I would use her loan to buy stock—clothing, jewelry—and sell it to my friends and my peers.

-My parents also taught me that having faith values means putting certain limitations on how you make money.
-I knew that if a specific product would harm my community, I couldn’t go around selling it to my people.
+My parents also taught me business acumen and values, and they showed me that having faith values meant I had to figure out what specific products could sell in my community.
+I couldn’t go around selling just anything to my people.
 I also knew that selling to my people required stewarding relationships with them—I couldn’t just sell something and then leave.
 I’m part of this community.

 An entrepreneur is not a comfortable thing to be.
 There are always challenges and failures along the way.
 But if you have this enthusiasm for entrepreneurship, you’d rather deal with those bumps in the road than work a 9-to-5 job, if it means you can pursue your passions and practice vocational and financial self-sufficiency.
 I think the adversity has made me more strategic and more resilient.

-After volunteering and working at Al-Maa’uun for over 25 years, I realized that one of my biggest strengths is my ability to evaluate systems, processes, and procedures.
+After volunteering and working at Al-Maa’uun for over 25 years, I realized that one of my biggest strengths is my ability to evaluate systems, processes, and procedures—plus I love technology.
 I can take a look at a business or an organization, identify critical gaps, and create a plan to fill those gaps.
-I was the IT person at Masjid An-Nur and helped bring them into the 21st century.
+I always wore many hats at Masjid An-Nur, including serving as the IT person, helping to bring them into the 21st century.

 Now, I’m taking that skill and turning it into a small business.
 As the President and CEO of KNE Resource Services, I go into businesses that are out of compliance with relevant laws and regulations, and I help them understand what’s required of them to stay in operation.
 Often these requirements aren’t clear to business owners because compliance isn’t something that’s been taught to us.
 Maybe a business has gone through a leadership transition, or they’ve secured a large federal grant, or they’ve been fined by the state—whatever the situation, I look at the relevant documents and contracts to create a plan for them to stay in compliance.

-I’m also working on a small AI language model to help businesses stay in compliance.
-I think there’s potential for AI to help us automate our systems, answer our questions, and become more efficient.
+I’m also working on a small AI language model to help businesses stay in the know and compliant.
+There’s potential for AI to help us automate our systems, answer our questions, and become more efficient.
 After 25 years of putting together these systems from scratch, I’m excited about providing tools for our small businesses and nonprofits that make compliance easier.
 With what I’ve learned from my family and my community and what I’ve been given by God, I’m hoping to benefit others and give back.

 Legacy is big in my family.
 The lessons from my parents are the same ones that I’ve passed down to my own family.
 As a teen mother, the path was not always smooth, but my children have been my greatest blessing and my greatest reward.
 My oldest son in particular has been a companion throughout my life, because in many ways we grew up together.
-I have four children, whose ages range from 13 to 34, and five stepchildren, as well as three grandbabies.
+I have four children, whose ages range from 13 to 34, and five stepchildren, as well as three grandbabies, and I love my family dearly.

-In my family, we’re always praising the names of those who came before us and those who built our community from the ground up.
+In my family, praising the names of those who came before us and those who built our community from the ground up is so important.
 As an African American Muslim family, we have ancestors whose history in this country and in this community stretches back decades and centuries.

 Especially those who are no longer with us deserve to have their names spoken and their contributions remembered into future generations.
 All year long—not just in February—we’re paying homage to those ancestors and to those still with us.